ehoang0106/terraform-valheim-server/README.md

 ### Run docker image

-After using GitHub action to spin up the server using Terraform, you need to install docker image in the server from [mbround18/valheim](https://hub.docker.com/r/mbround18/valheim)
+Since terraform does not support to run the docker container, you need to manually install docker image in the server from [mbround18/valheim](https://hub.docker.com/r/mbround18/valheim)

 Here is the basic example of a docker compose.
 Please visit the link above for more details